Apostolique/WisdomDump/README.md

 * Breathing from the mouth is bad.
 It's better to breathe from the nose.
 * Sleeping on your stomach is bad for your spine and eyes.
 * Most IRL pranks are not worth doing.
+* Protect ears from loud noses, prevent permanent hearing loss.
+It's worth it to have noise reduction plugs with you.